evolvingstuff/vdw2/content/posts/80-ng-vitamin-d-doctor-interview-jan-2013-admin-only.md

 ### Hyperperathryoidism

-He was careful with 1% of his patients who were determined to have <a href="/posts/hyperperathryoidism" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 956">hyperperathryoidism</a>.
+He was careful with 1% of his patients who were determined to have [hyperperathryoidism](/tags/hyperperathryoidism.html).

 <span style="color:#00F;">{There is a controversy that this disease causes Calcium levels in the urine to increase a lot with the addition of vitamin D.}.</span>